Enoxime/os-automatic-install/README.md

 # os-automatic-install
-Automatic installer for GNU/Linux operating systems
+An automatic installer for GNU/Linux operating systems